SummBank 1.0

 Data

 This distribution includes roughly two million text files, totalling approximately 13GB uncompressed.
-The text files are encoded either as utf-8 for English or GB or Big-5 for Chinese.
+The text files are encoded either as UTF-8 for English or GB or Big-5 for Chinese.

 Updates